Farhyin7/Insurance_Insights/README.md

 **Handling Missing Values**
 Missing values are identified and handled appropriately.
 Depending on the extent of missing data, options include removing the rows with missing values or imputing the missing values with appropriate techniques.

+**Handling Outliers**
+Outliers, which are extreme values that deviate significantly from the rest of the data, can affect the performance of the linear regression model.
+In this project, outliers are handled using the Interquartile Range (IQR) method.
+Any data points falling below Q1 - 1.5 * IQR or above Q3 + 1.5 * IQR are considered outliers and are either removed or replaced with appropriate values.

 **Standardization and Feature Scaling**
 To ensure all features have a similar scale, standardization and feature scaling techniques such as Z-score normalization or Min-Max scaling are applied.
 This step is particularly important for linear regression models, as it helps to avoid biased coefficients due to varying scales.